 Haslam-owned truck-stop company settles 4 rebate fraud cases

-Three other companies have not settled and are continuing to pursue claims against Pilot in federal court.
+Three trucking companies are still suing Pilot in federal court.